-The recent drought conditions were very valuable in terms of improving a regional response to drought.
-Despite the statewide declaration of drought, local conditions in many cases did not result in an actual supply deficit.
-It was very challenging for individual agencies to explain to customers why their degree of WSCP implementation might be different to that of their neighbors.
-It became imperative to develop consistent messaging and information to the region's customer base.
-As a result of the multi-year drought, a regional response framework emerged that will continue to be implemented under future drought conditions.
-The regional drought response actions focus on public outreach messaging organized into the following four areas:
+The recent drought conditions were very valuable in terms of improving regional readiness to respond to drought.
+Because of the diversity of water supplies available to any given agency, it was necessary to develop consistent regional messaging to achieve large customer demand reductions throughout the region to help ensure overall available supplies would meet demands.
+As a result of the most recent multi-year drought, a regional response framework emerged that will continue to be implemented through RWA under future drought conditions.
+The regional